tom-seddon/beeb/README.md

 (Maybe one day I'll figure out how to make animated GIFs so that flashing colours can be supported.)

-# set_bbc_lea

-Manipulate 65Link `.lea` files, allowing you to change BBC file metadata (load address, execute address and attributes) from the command line.

 # text2bbc